9 Things Your Homeowners’ Insurance Probably Doesn’t Cover

 We all think our pets can do no wrong, but the truth is, dogs can sometimes be a liability.
 Dog bites and dog-related injuries account for approximately one third of all homeowners insurance claims.
 Most dogs are covered, but some policies make exceptions for certain breeds, like pit bulls or German Shepherds.
 Other insurers approach coverage on a dog-by-dog basis and may take exception if yours has a history of aggressive behavior.
 Either way, you can do your part to mitigate risk with proper training and socialization.

-Feel like freaking yourself out?
-Watch this compilation of sinkhole videos then.
-As you can see, a sudden, massive sinkhole is fairly nightmarish, rapidly swallowing whatever’s in its path.
+Sudden, massive sinkholes are fairly nightmarish, rapidly swallowing whatever’s in its path.
 And it may not be covered by your insurance.
 The upshot, however, is that you may be able to roll sinkhole damages into an earthquake policy.
 And if you live in Florida or Tennessee, your homeowners insurance must provide optional sinkhole coverage.

 It’s pretty hard to convince your homeowners insurance adjusters that you had thousands of dollars of cash lying around in your home when a burglar broke in.
 Most cash coverage taps out at about $200, so your best bet is to keep your money at the bank.